-TOHA recognized outstanding use of oral history in individual documentaries entered in the state's 2012 history fair contest, held May 4-5, in Austin.
-Texas History Day is sponsored by the Texas State Historical Association, which allows associations like TOHA to present special awards to projects that reflect the particular interests of the organization.
-The annual history day theme for 2012 was Revolution, Reaction, and Reform in History.
+TOHA recognizes outstanding use of oral history in junior and senior individual documentaries entered in the state's annual history fair contest, held the first weekend in May, in Austin.
+Texas History Day is sponsored by the Texas State Historical Association, which allows associations like TOHA to present special awards to entries that reflect the particular interests of the organization.

-We appreciate the gifts of time and talent given by our 2012 Texas History Day special award judges, Susan Burneson and Hubert Miller.
+We appreciate the gifts of time and talent given by our Texas History Day special award judges.
 To win the TOHA award, students must interview at least three people and demonstrate use of the interview materials in their documentaries.
 The award consists of a certificate.
 First and second-place winners also receive a TOHA medal.

 Year after year, the fact that the use of oral history research contributes to the historical quality of documentaries is proven by the number of students who earn the TOHA special award and also advance to the national contest by winning first or second place in the regular judging.
-Individual and group entries that place first or second in their category (paper, documentary, website, or performance) and division (junior or senior) advance to National History Day, held in Maryland in June.
-This year, two TOHA special award winners--Tanner Haney and Monica Li--also placed in the regular judging and will carry their documentaries to the National History Day contest.
+Individual and group entries that place first or second in their category (paper, exhibit, documentary, website, or performance) and division (junior or senior) advance to National History Day, held in Maryland in June.